 The applicants should make clear in their proposal the skills and experience of both applicants, and why they are applying via a job-share arrangement and not two separate part-time proposals.
-It must also be stated in the proposal Cover Letter that the fellowship is being applied for as a job-share.

-Please note that the Je-S form will list job-share fellowship applicants as Principal and Co-Investigator.
-This is entirely due to the limitations of our systems.
-The Co-PIs should have equal responsibility for the overall fellowship and programme of research and/or innovation.
-In addition, the joint applicants should be able to demonstrate a clear plan to support their own (and if applicable, their team) training and development needs.
+Joint applicants should be able to demonstrate a clear plan to support their own (and if applicable, their team) training and development needs.
 A plan should be in place for each of the joint applicants as part of the proposal.

-This does not mean that the Co-PIs both have to have involvement in every aspect of the programme of research and/or innovation.
-For example, in terms of publications or other outcomes that result from the fellowship it may be that one Co-PI has more involvement in particular aspects than the other so we would not mandate that both Co-PIs have to have identical credit for these.
+This does not mean that the joint applicants both have to have involvement in every aspect of the programme of research and/or innovation.
+For example, in terms of publications or other outcomes that result from the fellowship it may be that one applicant has more involvement in particular aspects than the other so we would not mandate that both joint applicants have to have identical credit for these.